COVID-19 Guide for Landlords and Tenants

 Ban on evictions

-Landlords whose tenants are experiencing financial difficulties due to coronavirus will receive a three-month mortgage payment holiday.
+Landlords whose tenants are experiencing financial difficulties due to Coronavirus will receive a six-month mortgage payment holiday (extended from 3 months on 5/6/2020).

 At the end of this period, landlords and tenants will be expected to work together to establish an affordable repayment plan, taking into account tenants’ individual circumstances.